-I’m quizzical as to what positioning a burger has in the context of vegetarianism.
-Long have vegetarians burgers been shunned to frozen boxes of only Lord knows what… and sweetcorn.
-There are always kernels of corn in frozen veggie burgers, right?
+I’m dubious as to what positioning a burger has in the context of modern day vegetarianism.
+We have the 90’s and early 00’s to blame for vegetarian burgers being shunned to frozen boxes of only Lord knows what microwaveable bags of vegetables and sweetcorn.
+There are always kernels of corn in frozen veggie burgers, aren’t there?

 And I get it.
 Why bother making your own?
-This series is all about making vegetarian recipes accessible, and what’s more accessible than a frozen burger?
+My ethos for writing recipes always try and retain an element of accessibility, and what’s more accessible than a frozen burger?
 I agree with you.
 But with the ease of this recipe and the delicious end-product, it makes the frozen alternative look pale in comparison.

-Exploring meatless recipes is not difficult.
-People who are not vegetarian complicate it – believe me, I used to complicate it myself.
+Exploring a meat-free burger is not difficult.
+People who are not vegetarian complicate it – me being one of them – but I happen to truly leave veggie burgers, and I was on a quest.
 Searching for the protein, searching for the flavour, searching for the texture – well, just like ANY meal, it will be there if you put it there.
 It’s that simple.
-And in-keeping with my SUPERMARKET VEGETARIAN series, every ingredient here can be snatched up in your local.

 So this recipe ties in all points of this triangle.
-I wanted to address the quest of protein (with a big honking can of chickpeas), the flavour with a smoky spice tri-combination and texture with a layered burger stack that incorporates the moisturising squish of avocado and the sexy crunch of carrot.
+I wanted to address the quest of protein (with a big honking can of chickpeas), the flavour with a smoky spice tri-combination and texture with a layered burger stack that incorporates the moisturising squish of avocado and the crunchy sweetness of parsnips.

 This meal is a riot.
 It’s an absolute explosion of flavours and has that same DIY feeling to it that tacos do.
 That’s why, of an evening, I like to plonk deconstructed burgers down on the table and let whatever company is at the table build their own.
 This burger offering is no exception.